 - Breaking the Fourth Wall: His games are characterized by No Fourth Wall.
 Even his most serious games have plenty of Leaning on the Fourth Wall.

 - Black-and-Gray Morality: The majority of his protagonists are either assassins or (at least slightly trigger-happy) detectives; he only very rarely has you control a truly "good" character.

 - Camera shots of just the characters' faces, in various styles and hardly sharing the same "physical position".
 Also close-ups of other objects in a cutscene.

 - Severed heads, sometimes in brown paper bags.
 And sometimes not quite dead.

 - Bizzare dialogue that doesn't completely chain together.
 Including bouts of hostility from characters to other characters, the player, or both.

 - An obscure detail: odd names for buildings.
 Ever heard of the Cauliflower railroad satellite building, or the Typhoon apartments?
 What about the Celtic apartment building?

-- Death Is Cheap: A running theme.
+- Death is Cheap: A running theme.
 Character death means very little most of the time, as characters will frequently reincarnate in some form or another as needed.
 On the other hand, when a story doesn't need certain characters anymore, they'll be killed off permanently or simply stop being followed by the plot.

 - Deconstructor Fleet: His games go out of their way to deconstruct (and also reconstruct) video game tropes, social tropes, and everything else.